franBec/pollitoDev/content/en/blog/2023-12-30-contract-driven-dev-3.md

 We need:

-- 1 contract that defines the endpoints our backend will offer
+- 1 OAS that defines the endpoints our backend will offer:
   - I'm saving it in main/resources/openapi/controller
-- A contract for each third party service our backend consumes
+- A OAS for each third party service our backend consumes:
   - I'm saving them in main/resources/openapi/feignclient

-Feel free to save your contracts wherever, as long as it is inside main/resources/
+Feel free to save your OAS wherever, as long as it is inside main/resources/

 So at the moment, that would be a total of three files.

 ![contracts](/uploads/2023-12-30-contract-driven-dev3/Untitled-2023-12-30-1241.png)

-I'm not gonna get into details on how to create an OpenApi specification (the thing I'm calling contract).
+I'm not gonna get into details on how to create an OAS.
 There're plenty of resources out there to learn + chatGPT is decent at it, but usually runs a little bit short.

 ### Creating the weatherstack.yaml and mediastack.yaml